What is Apophis?

 Is anyone planning a mission to Apophis?

-There is no mission currently planned to visit Apophis.
-Various missions are under discussion including at the Apophis T-9 Years Workshop in November 2020.
+Yes!
 The Planetary Society called for missions to Apophis in our submission to the Planetary Science Decadal Survey.
-In 2007 and 2008 The Planetary Society held a $50,000 Apophis mission design competition to design a mission that would “tag” Apophis to better know its orbit.
+We also held a $50,000 Apophis mission design competition in 2007 and 2008 to design a mission that would “tag” Apophis to better know its orbit.

 Where can I learn more about the asteroid threat?